MirrorNetworking/Mirror/README.md

 If you don't want to use Telepathy or UNET's LLAPI as low level transport, then check out:
 * https://github.com/FizzCube/SteamNetNetworkTransport (SteamNetwork)
 * https://github.com/SoftwareGuy/Ignorance/ (ENet)

+Note those transports have not been ported to 2018 branch.

 ## Donations
 Mirror is developed by volunteers.
 If you like what we are doing, consider leaving [a small donation](https://www.patreon.com/MirrorTelepathy).